sguox002/leetcode/review/hash.md

         return 1;
     }
 ```
-can also be approached using trie.
+can also be approached using trie.<br/>
-check endwith (reverse)
+check endwith (reverse)<br/>
-we also need store extra information in the trie, for example the index of the word.
+we also need store extra information in the trie, for example the index of the word.<br/>
-a list of index integers.
+a list of index integers.<br/>

-### 76	Minimum Window Substring		Hard
+### 76	Minimum Window Substring		(-Hard-)
-Given a string S and a string T, find the minimum window in S which will contain all the characters in T in complexity O(n).
+Given a string S and a string T, find the minimum window in S which will contain all the characters in T in complexity O(n).<br/>
-sliding window using two pointers
+sliding window using two pointers<br/>
 ```cpp
 string minWindow(string s, string t) {
 	unordered_map<char, int> mp;	// Statistic for count of char in t